telerik-boneyard/platform-friends-hybrid/README.md

 ## (Optional) Project Key for Telerik Analytics

-This is a unique string that links the sample mobile app to a Telerik Analytics project in your account.
+This is a unique string that links the sample mobile app to the Analytics part of your Telerik Platform app.
 If you do not set this the sample will still work, but no analytics data will be collected.

 1. In the Telerik Platform portal, go to your app.
 2. Click the **Analytics** tab and then click **Enable**.